Employment Law For Employers

 A covenant not to solicit customers prohibits the former employee from soliciting your customers.
 Your customers, or clients, are an important asset of your business.
 South Carolina courts are very likely to uphold this type of covenant.

 A covenant not to solicit employees prohibits the former employee from soliciting his former employees – your other valuable asset.
-Because a covenant not to solicit employees is substantially similar, in effect, to a covenant not to compete, South Carolina courts also hold it to the same public policy requirements to be enforceable.
+Because a covenant not to solicit employees is substantially similar, in effect, to a covenant not to solicit customers, South Carolina courts also hold it to the same public policy requirements to be enforceable.

-Retaliation
+- Retaliation -

 Another type of claim an employee may bring against your company is a claim for retaliation.
 These claims can be very dangerous because many jurors reportedly believe that employers tend to retaliate against employees who have made complaints against their employer.
-Retaliation covers a broad range of actions allegedly taken by the employer against the employee when the employee complained of activity that is protected by a law, such as, sexual harassment, illegal activity, improper safety procedures or equipment (whistle-blower), discrimination, or a hostile work environment covered under Title VII.
+Retaliation covers a broad range of actions allegedly taken by the employer against the employee when the employee complained of activity that is protected by a law, such as, improper payment of wages, sexual harassment, illegal activity, improper safety procedures or equipment (whistle-blower), discrimination, or a hostile work environment covered under Title VII.

 Probably the most common type of retaliation, an employer faces is under Title VII.
 Employers may not retaliate against an employee, or a former employee, because the employee has either opposed any practice made unlawful by Title VII or because he has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under Title VII.
 Both the ADEA and the ADA also afford similar protection to employees.

-Separation Agreements
+- Separation Agreements -

 As an employer, most terminations of employees have no risk involved of any future litigation.
 Some terminations, however, because of the particular circumstances or protected category of the employee, contain certain risks.
 When this occurs, sometimes, it is wise for the employer to consider having the employee sign a separation agreement.
 These agreements should always include a complete release of all claims against the employer.